angular/angular/aio/content/guide/dynamic-form.md

 From this base, the example derives two new classes, `TextboxQuestion` and `DropdownQuestion`, that represent different control types.
-When you create the form template in the next step, you will instantiate these specific question types in order to render the appropriate controls dynamically.
+When you create the form template in the next step, you instantiate these specific question types in order to render the appropriate controls dynamically.

-* The `TextboxQuestion` control type presents a question and allows users to enter input.
+* The `TextboxQuestion` control type presents a question and lets users enter input.

    <code-example path="dynamic-form/src/app/question-textbox.ts" header="src/app/question-textbox.ts"></code-example>

-   The `TextboxQuestion` control type will be represented in a form template using an `<input>` element.
+   The `TextboxQuestion` control type is represented in a form template using an `<input>` element.
-   The `type` attribute of the element will be defined based on the `type` field specified in the `options` argument (for example `text`, `email`, `url`).
+   The `type` attribute of the element is defined based on the `type` field specified in the `options` argument (for example `text`, `email`, `url`).

 * The `DropdownQuestion` control presents a list of choices in a select box.